Important Information

 Guiding, Food, and Lodging

 In Nepal, all trekking supplies - Teahouse trekking means staying and eating in local lodges.
 We stay in single rooms where possible, but often you will have to share.
 Rooms are basic, normally just a bed with a pillow, blankets.
 A few have electric lights and all have a spacious dining room-lounge.
-We eat at teahouses and, although the food is usually plentiful and delicious, the menu is not extensive.
+We eat at teahouses and, although the food is usually plentiful and delicious, the menu is not expensive.
 They offer a variety of potatoes, rice and noodle dishes, as well as soup and seasonal vegetables.
 Beers and local spirits are often available, but that will be at your own cost.
 A variety of cereals, bread, and egg dishes are generally available for breakfast.
 There are also snacks available such as basic biscuits, chocolate, and soft drinks and in some areas, you will find fresh fruit in season.
 It is normal to meet your porter in the teahouse where you will stay overnight.
 So, pack your necessary things in your own day pack.

 DRESS CODE FOR VISITING MONASTERIES, AND TEMPLES IN NEPAL